jniemann66/react-bars/README.md

 Each **Bar** inherits properties from the parent **Bars** component, but properties can be overridden for each individual Bar component as required.

-(for example, in the screenshot and sample code below, the 'HTML' bar is colored red)

 Please refer to the API documentation for details:

 **API documentation: [./api.md](./api.md)**